-- James Bond as a whole averts due to being Third Installment Wins.
-But the "definitive 007" is still the first one, and the most well-remembered Dalton, Brosnan and Craig movies are their debuts (The Living Daylights, Golden Eye and Casino Royale).
-And Lazenby only had the one by default (On Her Majestys Secret Service).
+- James Bond as a whole averts due to being Third Installment Wins (which is also present regarding Roger Moore's third movie; with Craig, is either Third with Skyfall or plain first with Casino Royale).
+But the "definitive 007" is still the first one, and the most well-remembered Dalton and Brosnan and movies are their debuts (The Living Daylights and Golden Eye).
+And Lazenby only had the one by default (On Her Majesty's Secret Service).
 And this trope might explain why Honey Rider remains one of the more popular Bond girls.
-For what it's worth (and to complete the set), it's also averted with Roger Moore; most fans tend to agree that his third movie, The Spy Who Loved Me, is his best one.

 - Predator, to the point where people often mistook Predators with Predator 2.

 - The first Die Hard movie is the most well known of the series - it even originated an action subgenre!